amWRit/AsmasSetup/README.md

 * Result can be printed
   * of a specific student
   * in Batch (start and end page numbers can be provided)

+__Setting up New Database__

+To set up a completely fresh new database, you will need to import a blank Database file.
+You will see a file named _"Database - blank.accdb"_ inside the original folder of the software; not in the installed path.
+* Log in as Admin.
+* Go to- Admin Tools > Database > Import > Select the _"Database - blank.accdb"_ file from that original folder.

+_PS: This will completely renew your database.
+So be careful before using the Database Import/Export feature.
+A backup of the current database will be created nevertheless._